Exploring Fluent Assertions

 }

-Last but not least, thanks to the Should method you cannot swap expected and actual parameters.
-This can be very common with built-in libraries and this lead to confusing error messages.
+Last but not least, because of the Should method, you cannot accidentally swap expected and actual parameters.
+This is a common mistake with built-in libraries that leads to confusing error messages.

 #Naturally extensible

-You can create your own assertion methods and make them available seemlessly.
-All you have to do is to create extension methods for the type you want.
+You can create your own assertion methods and make them available seamlessly.
+All you need to do is create extension methods for the target type.

 C#